all-in-one-of/notes-on-things/smf-art-links.md

 - [CC0 Textures](https://www.cc0textures.com/home) - Bunch of free-to-use PBR 4k and 8k textures.

 - [Paletton](http://paletton.com) - Place for making color palettes.

+## Free Art Apps

+- [PureRef](https://www.pureref.com/) - A reference board you can put a bunch of images on.